Click the dashboard button and click the upload button.

 First figure out your rental price, per rental period.
 This is entirely up to you to negotiate with the lender.
 If it’s a formal dress you may organise a rental period of a few weeks and if it’s a party outfit just the week-end.

 One of the easiest ways to set your price, think of how much it cost and charge a percentage.
-We recommend if you have an item that cost less $100 charge between $10-$20 per rental, depending on how rare it is and if it sold out.
-No matter how much the item cost, charge a minimum of $15 – it’s hardly worth the effort otherwise.
-If it costs more than $100 we think 10% and above would be a good starting point.
+We recommend charging between 1/4 to 1/3 of the RRP.
 Of course, there are other factors affecting price – it may be sold out, rare, vintage or custom made, all of which could justify a higher rental fee.
+On the other hand if there is some wear and tear to the item the price should be decreased accordingly.

 This is a guide only and you can adjust the prices at any time.
 Maybe start a bit lower so your listing looks good value for money and go from there.

-We ask you to list a replacement value when you list your item.
-If it’s brand new and you’ve only worn it once, it’s OK to put in the amount you paid for it.
-If you’ve worn / rented it a few times, it’s not fair to expect someone to pony up full price.
-For example, Holly has a $200 dress and she’s worn it four times and rented it for $20 three times she might put a replacement value of $120.
-Full replacement value should only be charged if your piece can no longer be worn.
-See our Damage section for more info.
+We ask you to list a replacement value when you list your item in case it is damaged or lost and needs to be replaced.
+If it’s brand new and you’ve only worn it a few times, it’s OK to put in the amount you paid.
+If you’ve worn/rented it multiple times, it’s not fair to expect someone to pay the full replacement value.

 Great photos are really important.
 You can pop up to five photos per item.
 Make sure your photos reflect your style and show off your product to its best.
 We recommend front, back and side shots and some of it’s best details.
-This may be a close up of the fabric or detailing.
+This may be a close-up of the fabric or detail.
 A fully styled shot will also provide inspiration.
-There are a few filters you can use to make your photo pop, otherwise, do some editing on iPhoto or Visco.
-Just make sure your photos look like a true representation of the colours .
+There are a few filters you can use to make your photo pop, otherwise, do some editing on iPhoto.
+Just make sure your photos look like a true representation of the colours.

 If you’re not 100% happy with your listing you can save it as a draft and come back to it later.